butla/bultrowicz.com/cv/curriculum_vitae.en.md

 I was contracted to develop Ansible scripts for installation of ScyllaDB database.
 I managed to create automation for single instance installation.
-Later I started working on scripts for set up of an entire cluster, but I didn't finish them.
+Later I started working on scripts for the set up of an entire cluster, but I didn't finish them.
-I was too overworked with this contract and Iterio, so I canceled this one.
+I was too overworked with this contract and a full-time job at Iterio, so I canceled the former.

 The challenge here was mainly about having to base my work on existing complex shell scripts.
 They did things like modifying the kernel settings for maximized performance.